When I say journaling has changed my life, I don’t mean that lightly. I’ll share one example here.

 There are so many times I’ve felt better after writing, more relaxed, less burdened.
 There’s a growing list of studies and researchers who say there is a connection between journaling and decreased stress.
 James Pennebaker, PhD, has some interesting research and clinical studies between journaling and increased health.

-If journaling is something that’s been on your list of things you’ve wanted to do or been curious by the process, check out my Joyful Journaling Course.
-It’s a micro-course, easy to start and work through.
+If journaling is something that’s been on your list of things you’ve wanted to do or been curious by the process, why don’t you start today?
+Grab a notepad or open a new file in your computer and start writing.

 Want more time for creative projects?